NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 Allinea Forge allows easy profiling of applications.
 Very brief instructions are included below and will be updated after the training by ARM.

--  Compile with -g
+-  Compile with*g
 -  **Do not** move your source files; the path is hardwired and will not found if relocated
 -  Load the forge module with "module load forge"
--  Run by prefixing with "map --profile" before the launch command
+-  Run by prefixing with "map*-profile" before the launch command

 .. code-block:: shell